Sharpham People

 Katie Tokus

-Katie helps to make sure this website looks and sounds good, writes and sends our newsletter, talks to the media and sings better than Julian.
+Katie helps to make sure this website looks and sounds good, writes and sends our newsletter, talks to the media (and sings jazz, soul & blues outside of Sharpham).

 What inspires her about Sharpham?
 The birdsong and the food.
 Especially when the staff get leftovers.